 Homemade Buttermilk Syrup Recipe

 - ½ cup Corn Syrup

-- In a large saucepan, (use a large one because the mixture is going to more than double.) on medium heat, combine the butter, buttermilk, sugar, and corn syrup.
-Bring the mixture to a rapid boil.
-Boil for 2-3 minutes or just until the mixture starts to turn a caramelly brown color.
+- In a large saucepan over medium heat, combine the butter, buttermilk, sugar, and corn syrup.
+Bring the mixture to a rapid boil while stirring.
+Boil for 2-3 minutes, or just until the mixture starts to caramelize.

-- Stir in the baking soda and vanilla and stir until combined.
+- Whisk in the baking soda and vanilla and stir until combined.
 Take the syrup off the heat and let it cool for 5 minutes before serving.

 Best Breakfast Recipes:

 - Ham and Cheese Easy Quiche

 - More Breakfast Recipes

 We've been making this Homemade Buttermilk Syrup Recipe for decades.
 It's creamy and rich and has a deep sweet caramel flavor.
 It only takes a few minutes to make and is perfect on waffles, pancakes, or french toast.